Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 It remains to show that $u$ is regular.
 The linearization of parallel transport along $u$ trivializes $u^*(TE^v)$ such that the boundary condition $u^*(TQ)$ is mapped to a family of Lagrangian subspaces which, as we traverse $\partial S$ in the positive sense, tilt clockwise by a small amount.
-Hence $\ind D_{u,J} = 0$.
+That $\ind D_{u,J} = 0$ follows from Proposition 11.13 of \cite{seidel-book}.
 On the other hand, Lemma 2.27 of \cite{seidel-les} applies to the section $u$, implying $\ker D_{u,J} = 0$.
+We could also appeal to Lemma 11.5 of \cite{seidel-book} (with $\mu(\rho_1) = 0$ and $|\Sigma^-| = 1$) to see that $\ker D_{u,J} = 0$.
 Hence $\coker D_{u,J} = 0$ as well. \end{proof}